 ‘Students will develop the “building blocks” of public presentation — confidence, clarity, and the development of arguments — which are very important skills both in and out of school’.
 For students in Years 7 and 8.

 From Term 2 [with finals to be held throughout Terms 3 and 4].
-Exact dates once these are advised.
+Dates for specific Regions are found at the bottom of the above page.

 ‘Intermediate students [Years 9 and 10] will be given the opportunity to extend their existing public speaking skills by presenting one prepared and two impromptu speeches’.